 If you look carefully when Nicholas is packing up for Sandford, you can even see him taking a picture of a child in a pedal car off his noticeboard.

 Gordon Gekko from Wall Street to Bud Fox.
 Thankfully, Bud gets even.

-Baines (who was not an actual historical character, at least not in the way he is portrayed) in Malcolm X helps Malcolm to turn his life around, but is later shown to have motives much less pure than Malcolm's.
+Baines (who is a composite of several historical characters, but none actually ended up the way he gets portrayed) in Malcolm X helps Malcolm to turn his life around, but is later shown to have motives much less pure than Malcolm's.